- Histrionic Personality Disorder affects approximately 2% of the population.

 - HPD shares some characteristics of Narcissistic Personality Disorder but there are distinct differences.

-- Connections with individuals with HPD can be extremely disappointing due to the uneven emotional investment in the relationship.
+- Connections with people with HPD can be disappointing due to the uneven emotional investments in relationships

 Histrionic Personality Disorder (HPD) affects approximately 2 percent of the population.1 While it is diagnosed across genders, females are diagnosed with this disorder more often.
 Some of the “tells” that indicate a person may have HPD include excessive flamboyance in behavior, appearance, attire, and responses to those around them.
 Those with HPD thrive on the attention of others and go out of their way to attain it.
 They may embrace the role of “damsel/victim in distress” even in the most benign conditions.